-- The pan servo angular position setpoint and status sampled at 20 Hz, which contains[21]:
+- The pan servo angular position setpoint and status sampled at 20 Hz, which contains[24]:

 - Joint name

 - Motor ID

 - Motor temperature

 - Goal position (in radians)

 - Current joint position (in radians)

 - Error between current and goal position (in radians)

 - Current joint speed (in radians per second)

 - Current load

 - If the joint is currently moving (boolean)

-- The tilt servo angular position setpoint and status sampled at 20 Hz
+- The tilt servo angular position setpoint and status sampled at 20 Hz, with the same structure as the pan servo.

-- The belt servo angular velocity setpoint and status sampled at 20 Hz
+- The belt servo angular velocity setpoint and status sampled at 20 Hz, with the same structure as the pan servo.

-- The stereo camera image streams sampled at 20 Hz
+- The stereo camera image streams sampled at 20 Hz.

-- The IMU data stream sampled at 200 Hz
+- The IMU data stream sampled at 200 Hz.